More About Me

-6) I will bring my extensive leadership experience as a Lab Manager, managing a team of 10 PhDs and graduate students at UCLA AIDS Institute for 2 years after graduation.
-I will also bring my experiences conducting both basic science (lab bench, mouse work) and social science (I worked as an RA at the Greater LA VA with homeless veterans and now at UCI with LGBT populations), and am willing to mentor any students who are curious and considering conducting research during school.
+6) I will bring my extensive leadership experience as a Lab Manager, managing a team of post-doctoral scholars, PhDs and undergraduate students at UCLA AIDS Institute for 2 years after graduation.
+I will also bring my experiences conducting both basic science (lab bench, mouse work) and social science (I worked as an RA at the Greater LA VA with homeless veterans), and am willing to mentor any students who are curious and considering conducting research during school.

 7) I will also hope to bring my unique life experiences/contributions as an international student from Vietnam, a previous HIV Test Counselor, my singing experience on the Ellen Show/Dodgers Game/Live Show with Demi Lovato/Walt Disney Concert Hall, etc. I also have been to 12 countries—the most unique one being Ghana, Africa on a medical mission trip.
 I love to share my stories and more importantly listen to others as well.

 Majors/Minors/Specialization: Masters in Nursing Science, Specialization in Community and Public Health